-Over the past year, the role of cyber security has become undeniably essential.
-While the Covid-19 pandemic brought out the best in the world of online operations, criminals suddenly had much more opportunity to steal from people conducting business and therefore spending more time online than ever before.
+In recent years, the role of cyber security has become undeniably essential.
+The recent pandemic brought out the best in the world of online operations, but it also allowed criminals to suddenly have much more opportunity to steal from people conducting business and therefore spending more time online than ever before.

-Keep in mind that whether you are an experienced professional, a recent graduate looking for a new challenge or a prospective student, interested in the field of cyber security, Canada needs people like you and can offer permanent residency if you meet the department of Immigration, Refugees and Citizenship Canada (IRCC) eligibility criteria.
+Keep it in mind that whether you are an experienced professional, a recent graduate looking for a new challenge, or a prospective student, interested in the field of cyber security, Canada needs people like you and can offer permanent residency if you meet the Immigration, Refugees and Citizenship Canada (IRCC) eligibility criteria.

 You should give a fair amount of consideration to choosing where you want to live and work in Canada.
-Coastal provinces are a lot different to the inland ones, for one they get much less snow but you may find the cost of living to be somewhat higher.
+Coastal provinces are a lot different from the inland ones.
+They get much less snow but you may find the cost of living to be measurably higher.
 These 5 cities all have opportunities in cyber security and also offer uniquely different lifestyles to their residents.

 Vancouver, British Columbia

-The largest city on the west coast of Canada is a stone's throw from the US border and the city of Seattle to the south.
-One of residents favourite pastimes includes spending weekends on Vancouver Island, where you can enjoy orca watching, beautiful hiking trails, quaint seaside villages and the island's capital city of Victoria.
+Vancouver is the largest city on the west coast of Canada is a stone's throw from the US border and the city of Seattle to the south.
+One of the residents' favorite pastimes includes spending weekends on Vancouver Island, where you can enjoy orca watching, beautiful hiking trails, quaint seaside villages, and the island's capital city of Victoria.